The best road poems selected by Dr Oliver Tearle

 "Saviour": probably poison, possibly a pistol, but certainly something

+with which he intended to harm himself.
 At such periods of despair Thomas would lash out at his family,

 humiliating his wife, Helen, and provoking his three children to tears.